How To Install Solar Panel On RV Roof & Connect To Battery

 Fuse and charge controller inside the waterproof electrical box.

-There was just enough space for the electrical box to fit between the two RV batteries after we sawed off the inside plastic handles on the battery boxes to give the electrical box enough space to fit.
+There was just enough space for our electrical box to fit between the two RV batteries after we sawed off the inside plastic handles on the battery boxes.
+Bit of a hack, but it worked perfectly.

 waterproof box with a fuse and charge controller between rv batteries